pfs-db/pfs-db/README.md

 Here you can find some old stuff which I did in my university, amateur projects to learn a new skill, journal about learning and much more.

+### Directions in this repository:

+#### Learning Rust

+In [this](rust-repo)repository I write about my learning path in the programming language.
+There you will be able to find sample codes, learning journals and content references.
+Feel free to share or support with questions or sugestions.

 ### How to reach me:

 <!-- TODO add icons with https://github.com/devicons/devicon -->